Junyi Zhu

 Senior Applied Scientist at Microsoft UK.

-I focus on building AI that actually understands people, whether that’s making their workday easier or their personal life more creative.
+I focus on building AI that makes people’s workdays easier or their personal lives more creative.

 Currently, I drive post-training efforts for Microsoft 365 Copilot, where I focus on building models that possess deep contextual awareness of workplace users, their roles, and their organizations.